adlnet/xAPIWrapper/README.md

 ### Downloading the latest release version

 The minified wrapper is self-contained.
-It includes all required dependencies in addition to the ADL Verbs and the XAPIStatement module.
+It includes all required dependencies in addition to the Verbs and Statement modules.
 For production sites, this version of the wrapper is recommended.

 Download the latest [release](https://github.com/adlnet/xAPIWrapper/releases)